 14. Bodley Fellowships shall be tenable by persons who have given signal service to the College.
 Bodley Fellows shall normally be elected for life.

-JULIA DE LACY MANN FELLOWSHIPS AND SIR HENRY SAVILE FELLOWSHIPS for Statute 4.8.
+JULIA DE LACY MANN FELLOWSHIPS AND SIR HENRY SAVILE FELLOWSHIPS

 [Statute 4.2(b) and Bylaw III.11(a)(v), (vi)]